sekai-soft/guide-nitter-self-hosting/docs/server.md

 ## 3. (Optional) Customize the Nitter instance

-[The table](https://github.com/sekai-soft/nitter/blob/master/docs/self-contained-docker-image.md#how-to-use) also contains several customization options such as instance title and instance default theme that you might be interested in
+[This table](https://github.com/sekai-soft/nitter?tab=readme-ov-file#usage) also contains several customization options such as instance title and instance default theme that you might be interested in

 Simply add the relevant environment variables to the `.env` file